eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ### Pagination

 On each Page we show 15 Business partners.
-If the User wants to see the next 15 business Partners he has the Option to switch to the next Page by clicking in the bottom right corner on the arrows
+If the User wants to see the next 15 business Partners he has the Option to switch to the next Page by clicking in the bottom right corner on the arrows.

 ![pagination](../docs/User-Guide-Images/TablePagination.png)